Jessinra/GDP-AutoRec/README.md

 *Given a list of previously interacted items and list of un-interacted items, find the most probable item from the un-interacted ones*

 # Contents
-- data : contains dataset to use in training
+- `/data` : contains dataset to use in training
-    - **intersect-20m** : custom ml-20m dataset where only movies shows up in Ripple-Net's knowledge graph used.
+    - **`/intersect-20m`** : custom ml-20m dataset where only movies shows up in Ripple-Net's knowledge graph used.
-    - ml-1m : original movielens 1m dataset
+    - `/ml-1m` : original movielens 1m dataset
-- **log** : contains training result stored in single folder named after training timestamp.
+- **`/log`** : contains training result stored in single folder named after training timestamp.
-- **test** : contains jupyter notebook used in testing the trained models
+- **`/test`** : contains jupyter notebook used in testing the trained models
 <!-- ---------------------------------------- -->
 - `AutoRec.py` : source code for Autorec
 - `data_preprocessor.py` : preprocess data before fed into for Autorec